Ray Confer During World War II

-During the 1960’s, Ray’s ingenious mind spawned many inventions now taken for granted in the plastics industry, such as the living hinge (used on millions of tool cases the world over) and portable mold temperature regulators.
-He also assisted in development of the elaborate parison-draping process.
+During that decade, Ray’s ingenious mind spawned many inventions and processes now taken for granted in the plastics industry, such as the living hinge (used on millions of tool cases the world over) and portable mold temperature regulators.
+He also assisted in the development of the elaborate parison-draping process.

-In the early 1970’s Ray decided to go out on his own.
+In the early 1970s Ray decided to go out on his own.
 He and his son Doug, fresh out of college, founded Confer Plastics, Inc. on January 22nd, 1973.
-Doug also invented an everyday item – the flexible fuel funnel that can be found in almost every garage.

 Ray Confer passed away in 1999, but the company has grown at a consistent and successful pace under the watchful eye of Doug Confer.
 A company that was built by family lives by family, and that is the culture at Confer Plastics, one instilled into all of our people by Doug.
-Everyone is treated like a part of family, be they coworkers, suppliers, or customers.
-Our hands-on ownership and hands-on management show that we believe in respecting others and having others respect us.
-You can see that vividly in the number of employees who have worked at Confer Plastics for twenty years or more (30 employees and growing!) or the number of customers who have been with us for decades.
+Everyone is treated like a part of the family, be they coworkers, suppliers, customers, or the community at large.
+Our hands-on ownership and character-driven management style show that we believe in respecting others and having others respect us.
+You can see that in the number of employees who have worked at Confer Plastics for twenty years or more (42 people and counting!) or the number of customers who have been with us for decades.

 Confer Plastics is a perfect representation of the American Dream.
-It’s a successful business that was founded by a man who, with his son, had the aspirations to bring an idea to life and the work ethic and intelligence to make it work.
-It’s a dream that he shared with his son and one that he shared with his.
+It’s a successful business that was founded by men who had the aspirations to bring ideas to life and the work ethic and intelligence to make it work.
+Their dream is one shared by generations of the Confer family.
+It’s also a dream that we always use to help our coworkers, customers, consumers, and communities live theirs.